gardenlinux/gardenlinux/docs/architecture/decisions/0007-non-invasive-read-only-testing.md

 - **Limited Applicability:** The framework cannot be safely used on systems that must remain unchanged, such as production servers or persistent VMs.

 ## Decision

-The redesigned test framework will treat the system under test as strictly read-only.
-Tests must not modify system state, install packages, enable services, or change configuration.
-The framework itself will not require SSH setup or any other mutation of the target system.
-All test logic must operate without side effects, ensuring that the system remains unchanged before, during, and after test execution.
+The redesigned test framework will treat the system under test as read-only by default.
+Tests must not modify system state, install packages, enable services, or change configuration unless explicitly permitted.
+Tests that require modification of global system state (such as loading kernel modules) **MUST** be clearly marked using a dedicated pytest marker.
+These tests will be skipped unless the test framework is run with an explicit argument to allow modifications.
+As a result, mutating tests will only be executed on ephemeral targets, such as local test VMs or during platform tests, ensuring production and persistent systems remain unaffected.

 ## Consequences

 - **Safety:** Tests can be run on production, long-lived, or critical systems without risk of mutation or disruption.
 - **Compliance:** The framework supports environments with strict change control or audit requirements.
 - **Broader Applicability:** Enables validation of systems in a wider range of scenarios, including live production, cloud, and edge environments.
-- **Test Design:** All tests must be written to avoid side effects; destructive or mutating tests are prohibited.
+- **Test Design:** All tests must either avoid mutating the system, or declare that they need to mutate the system state.
-- **Migration:** Existing tests must be audited and refactored to ensure compliance with the read-only requirement.
+- **Migration:** Existing tests must be audited and refactored to ensure compliance with the requirement.